somidad/ggumdori/README.md

 1. Add file extensions to `metro.config.js` you want to bundle
 2. Use the following code snippet:

-- [ ] TODO: Define it as a reusable function

 ```js
 async () => {